dojo/docs/quickstart/events.rst

 :Status: Draft
 :Version: 1.0
-:Authors: Matt Bowen, Peter Higgins, Nikolai Onken
+:Authors: Matt Bowen, Peter Higgins, Nikolai Onken, Bill Keese
-:Developers: ?-
+:Developers: Scott Miles etc.
-:Available: since V?
+:Available: since 0.9

 .. contents::
     :depth: 2

 Dojo's event system offers a refreshing alternative to the normal JavaScript events.
 With Dojo, you connect functions to one another, creating a link that calls one function when another fires.

 This means that you can connect a function of your own to: